bnhf/nut-plus/README.md

+# nut-plus - Network UPS Tools (NUT) plus E-Mail notifications and WoL support oriented towards use with Portainer

 This Docker implementation of Network UPS Tools is oriented towards use with Portainer via a Docker Compose YAML.
 Installation can typically be done using only env vars.

 This implementaion includes, e-mail notification support for "on batt" and "online" UPS events.
-Integration with bnhf/wolweb is also supported for waking one or more hosts x seconds after power is restored.
+Integration with bnhf/wolweb is also supported for waking one or more hosts x seconds after power is restored via WoL.

 The YAML below is intended to be self-documenting, and typically requires no editing.
 The `Environment variables` section of Portainer should be used for all of your installation-specific values: